jbekesi/MLNAjb/README.md

 7. **Visualize network relations**

-If you wish to visualize network relations that exist within the collection of entities from 'entitiy_tags' and the words that you have stored in 'user_ents', run the 'visualize_network' function:
+If you wish to visualize network relations that exist within the collection of entities from `entitiy_tags` (and maybe aso the words that you have stored in `user_ents`), run the `visualize_network` function and change the values of `user_ents` and `user_dict` if they are not None:

 ```
 netowrk.visualize_network (text_df, entity_tags, user_ents=None, user_dict=None, core=False, select_nodes=None, sources=None, title='network_visualization', figsize=(1000, 700), bgcolor='black', font_color='white')
 ```

-This function returns a network graph stored in your code's path as 'network_visualization.html'.
+This function returns a network graph stored in your code's path as `network_visualization.html`.
 Open this file, interact with the network graph and see which relationships exist between differnet nodes consisiting of the extracted entities and your selected words.
-The relationships (edges) displayed here represent the co-occurence of the nodes in one sentence in the texts in 'text_df'.
+Each relationship (edge) displayed here represent the co-occurence of its nodes in one sentence in the texts in `text_df`.
 You can change the title of the .html file, its size, and the colors of its font and background in the function.

-If you notice wrong or double spellings of a certain word or entity name and want to change them, run the 'user_dict' function again and complement your personalized user dictionary accordingly.
+If you notice wrong or double spellings of a certain word or entity name and want to change them, run the `user_dict` function again and complement your personalized user dictionary accordingly.

-If you only wish to view the core of the network you have just visualized, set `core=True`.If you only wish to visualize a network consisting of a certain group of nodes, store these nodes as a list in `select_nodes`.If you only wish to certain texts from 'text_df' for visualizing the network graph, store the 'text_id's of these texts in the `sources` list.
+If you only wish to view the core of the network, set `core=True`.If you only wish to visualize a network consisting of a certain group of nodes, store these nodes as a list in `select_nodes`.If you only want to use certain texts from `text_df` for visualizing the network graph, store the `text_id`s of these texts in the `sources` list.

 8. **Select relevant texts**

-Having studied the network and community graphs, you have gained a general overview of the subjects and corelations that you could find in the collection of gathered texts.
-Now is the time to figure out which edges and nodes (which relations and entities) appear in which one of the texts in the collection.
-To do so, run the 'filter_network_data' function from the 'network' module:
+Having studied the network and community graphs, you have gained a general overview of the subjects and corelations that you could find in the collection of texts.
+Now is the time to figure out which nodes and edges (which entities and which relations between them) appear in which ones of the texts in the collection.
+To do so, run the `filter_network_data` function from the `network` module:

 ```
 filtered_df = network.filter_network_data (text_df, select_nodes, entity_tags, user_ents=None, user_dict=None, operator='OR')
 ```

-The argument `select_nodes` stores a list of nodes that you are interested in and want to spot in 'text_df'.
+The argument `select_nodes` stores a list of nodes that you are interested in and want to spot in `text_df`.
 If you are interested in one or more nodes, set `operator=OR`.
 If you are only interested in one edge, namely in the cooccurance of two nodes, `select_nodes` should contain only these two nodes and you should set `operator=AND`.

-The output of this function is a dataframe containing rows from your original dataframe plus three extra rows, containg network data: 'source' and 'target' which include one or both of your selected nodes (depending on whether you chose 'AND' or 'OR') as well as 'weight' which tells you how many times a certain cooccurance appears in each text.
+The output of this function is a dataframe containing columns from your original dataframe plus three extra columns containg network data: `source` and `target` which include one or both of your selected nodes (depending on whether you chose 'AND' or 'OR' as the operator) as well as `weight` which tells you how many times a certain cooccurance appears in each text.

-You can now select the texts displayed in 'filtered_df' and perform a close reading of them, knowing that they very likely contain information that is relevant to your research topic.
+You can now select the texts displayed in `filtered_df` and perform a close reading of them, knowing that they very likely contain information that is relevant to your research.

 # Contributing

-Contributions, including bug fixes and new features, to the package are welcome.
-When contributing to this repository, please first discuss the change you wish to make via a GitHub issue or email with the maintainer of this repository before making a change.
+Contributions to the package, including bug fixes and new features, are welcome.
+When contributing to this repository, please first discuss the change you wish to make via a GitHub issue or email me before making a change.

 # License
-This package has a CC BY-NC 4.0 license.
+mlna has a CC BY-NC 4.0 license.
 For more detail, see the LICENSE.md file.
-For the third-party licenses of the packages used for the development of mlna, see the THIRD_PARTY_LICENSES.md file.
+For the third-party licenses of other packages used for the development of mlna, see the THIRD_PARTY_LICENSES.md file.